 With its relaxed attitudes, tolerance, and fairly smart English, the large town may be a refreshing destination to go to.
 However, don’t be mistaken that you simply will get away with anything.
 Here, we tend to highlight the top things to try and do for travelers to Amsterdam, Netherlands.

 With its residence in the Rietveld building, the Gogh museum hosts two hundred paintings and five hundred drawings by the famed, yet a deeply troubled creative person.
 Works by his one-off collaborator Gauguin may also be found at the museum.

-Additionally, masterpieces by different impressionists, post-impressionists and contemporary artists are a part of the permanent exhibition of the Gogh museum.
-A must-visit for travelers to learn a lot of regarding one of the best, most influential artists of all time.
+Additionally, masterpieces by different impressionists, post-impressionists, and contemporary artists are a part of the permanent exhibition of the Gogh museum.
+A must-visit for travelers to learn a lot regarding one of the best, most influential artists of all time.